 - Leave the location as the default (North America/Europe).

 - Leave “Check importance” at the default of “High importance”, we don’t have different configurations for High or Low importance

-- Select “GOV.UK 2nd line support” in the “Who to alert?” section and uncheck “Platform Team”.
-This will mean the 2nd line support email is notified when services are down for long enough to alert.
+- Select “GOV.UK Technical 2nd Line” in the “Who to alert?” section and uncheck “Platform Team”.
+This will mean the Technical 2nd Line email is notified when services are down for long enough to alert.

 - Leave “When down, alert after” at the default value of 5 minutes, this offers a buffer against alerting for a short lived spike.

 - Update the “Customized message” to capture any links to documentation or specific steps that would help someone if they received this alert.

 - In the “Webhook” section check the PagerDuty integration, this will mean in and out of hours support team are called up when the service is down and the alert threshold has passed.